GaussianCube: A Structured and Explicit Radiance Representation for 3D Generative Modeling: Introduction

-We conduct comprehensive experiments to verify the efficacy of our proposed approach.
-The model's capability for unconditional generation is evaluated on the ShapeNet dataset~\cite{chang2015shapenet}.
+We conduct comprehensive experiments to verify the efficacy of our approach.
+The model's capability for unconditional and class-conditioned generation is evaluated on the ShapeNet~\cite{chang2015shapenet} and OmniObject3D~\cite{wu2023omniobject3d} datasets.
 Both the quantitative and qualitative comparisons indicate that our model surpasses all previous methods.
-Additionally, we perform class-conditioned generation on the OmniObject3D dataset~\cite{wu2023omniobject3d}, which is a extensive collection of real-world scanned objects with a broad vocabulary.
-Our model excels in producing semantically accurate 3D objects with complex geometries and realistic textures, outperforming the state-of-the-art methods.
-These experiments collectively demonstrate the strong capabilities of our GaussianCube and suggest its potential as a powerful and versatile 3D representation for a variety of applications.
-Some generated samples of our method is presented in \Cref{fig:teaser}.
+We also perform digital avatar generation on a synthetic avatar dataset~\cite{wood2021fake}.
+Our model is capable of producing high-fidelity 3D avatars conditioned on single portrait images, excelling beyond prior art in both identity preservation and detail creation.
+Additionally, we assess our model's capacity for the challenging text-to-3D creation task on Objaverse~\cite{deitke2023objaverse}.
+Our model demonstrates competitive performance both quantitatively and qualitatively, producing results consistent with the given text prompts in just $2.3$ seconds.
+All experiments show the strong capabilities of our GaussianCube and suggest its potential as a powerful and versatile 3D representation for a variety of applications.
+Some generated samples of our method are presented in~\Cref{fig:teaser}.